AI Receptionist Australia — 24/7 Bookings, Triage & After-Hours

 Australia is short roughly 11,000 GPs by 2032 on RACGP projections.
 New Zealand's GP workforce is ageing faster than it's replacing.
 The patient-side response has been predictable: longer wait times, more after-hours demand, more abandoned calls, more pressure on the front desk.

-On the networks we audit, 20–35% of inbound calls are missed at peak, 47% of total call volume falls outside 9–5 weekdays, and 71% of after-hours calls hit voicemail or a non-booking answering service.
-A patient who reaches voicemail books the nearest competitor 38% of the time — that's not a call problem, it's a patient- retention problem.
+On the networks we audit, a meaningful share of inbound calls are missed at peak, and a large share of total call volume falls outside 9–5 weekdays, much of which hits voicemail or a non-booking answering service.
+A patient who reaches voicemail books the nearest competitor instead — that's not a call problem, it's a patient- retention problem.

 Reception headcount can't scale to fix this.
 Wages are up, retention is down, and a single resignation can tip a multi-doctor day into chaos.
 The maths only works with a layer that absorbs repetitive volume so your humans focus on the patient in front of them.
 That layer is voice AI — but only if it's deployed against a healthcare-specific bar, not bolted on from a US SaaS playbook.